Call2Me

 If you're shopping for a voice-and-text AI agent, the checklist is short:

 Call2Me is built around exactly that first-principles answer: one agent, one knowledge base, voice plus chat.
+The same agent that answers inbound chat can also power bulk outbound voice campaigns — appointment reminders, follow-ups, lead re-engagement — all from one brain.
 It won't pretend to send carrier SMS it doesn't send — but for the actual job most businesses have ("answer consistently whether they call or type"), one brain across both channels is the thing that works.

 Create one agent.
 Upload your knowledge base once.
 Give it a phone number and drop the chat widget on your site.
 Both channels answer the same way, capture the same data, and hand off to each other when it helps the customer.